The Mori-Zwanzig formulation of deep learning: Functional setting

 \end{lemma}

 \begin{proof} The proof is trivial and therefore omitted.

 \end{proof}

-{\bf Remark:} It is worth noticing that if each $\bm \xi_k$ is a uniformly distributed random vector with statistically independent components in $[-1,1]$, then for $N=10$ (number of neurons) the upper bound in \eqref{bound1} is $3.98\times 10^6$ while the exact result \eqref{V2} gives $1.05\times 10^6$.
-Hence the estimate \eqref{bound1} is quite sharp in the case of uniform random vectors.
+{\bf Remark:} It is worth noticing that if each $\bm \xi_k$ is a uniformly distributed random vector with statistically independent components in $[-1,1]$, then for $N=10$ neurons the upper bound in \eqref{bound1} is $3.98\times 10^6$ while the exact result \eqref{V2} gives $1.05\times 10^6$.
+Hence the estimate \eqref{bound1} is sharp in the case of uniform random vectors.